Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 > ## Challenge
 >
 > - Let's try to combine what we've learned so far in a single
 > query.
-Using the matches table, write a query to display the three date fields,
+Using the matches table, write a query to display the year,
 > `MatchesID`, Home Team Name and Away Team Name, for
-> games in 1999, ordered alphabetically by the `Home Team Name`.
+> games in 1998, ordered alphabetically by the `Home Team Name`.
 > - Write the query as a single line, then put each clause on its own line, and
 > see how more legible the query becomes!
 >
 > > ## Solution
 > > ~~~
-> > SELECT Year, MatchID, Home Team Name, Away Team Name, Home Team Goals and Away Team Goals
+> > SELECT Year, MatchID, HomeTeamName, AwayTeamName, HomeTeamGoals, AwayTeamGoals
 > > FROM matches
-> > WHERE year = 1999
+> > WHERE year = 1998
-> > ORDER BY Home Team Name;
+> > ORDER BY HomeTeamName;
 > > ~~~
 > > {: .sql}
 > {: .solution}